Summary: Comparative Literature; Critical Theory; W. G. Sebald; J. M. Coetzee; Critical Animal Studies; critical veganism; the creaturely;

 "Creaturely Forms: Sebald, Coetzee, Devi"

-My research project investigates how theoretical debates surrounding the concepts of the "creature" and the "creaturely" are problematised by the works of W. G. Sebald, J. M. Coetzee, and Mahasweta Devi.
-By working with a definition of the creaturely that sits somewhere between animal studies and political theology, between posthumanism and humanism, I am particularly interested in how the novel form simultaneously challenges and reinforces the space between humans and nonhumans.
+My research project investigates the concepts of the "creature" and the "creaturely" in the works of W. G. Sebald, J. M. Coetzee, and Mahasweta Devi.
+By working with a definition of the creaturely that sits somewhere between animal studies and political theology, and between posthumanism and humanism, I am particularly interested in how the novel form simultaneously challenges and reinforces the space between humans and nonhumans.

 I am supervised by Dr Helen Finch and Dr Sam Durrant.
 I am affiliated with Prof Stuart Taberner's Leverhulme Trust Major Research Project "Traumatic Pasts, Cosmopolitanism, and Nation-Building in Contemporary German and South African Literature".